-Annual Fee for a Director \$ 15,000 Additional Annual Fee for Chair of the Board \$ 15,000 Additional Annual Fee for Committee Chairs \$ 8,000 Additional Annual Fee for Lead Director \$ 7,500 Meeting Fee for Board Meetings \$ 1,200 Additional Meeting Fee for Chair of the Board \$ 1,200 Meeting Fee for Committee Meetings \$ 850
+Fee Туре Fee (CAD\$) Annual Fee for a Director 15,000 Additional Annual Fee for Lead Director 7,500 Additional Annual Fee for Chair of Board 15,000 Additional Annual Fee for Chair of Audit and Finance Committee 12,000 Additional Annual Fee for Chair of Corporate Governance and Nominating Committee 8,000 Additional Annual Fee for Chair of Compensation and HR Committee 8,000 Meeting Fee for Board Meetings 1,200 Additional Board Meeting Fee for Chair of the Board 1,200 Meeting Fee for Committee Meetings 850 Additional Meeting Fee for Committee Chairs for Committee Meetings 850

-Beginning November 1, 2014 and during fiscal 2017, as a cash conserving measure, the Board agreed that on a quarterly in arrears basis, and granted effective the last business day of the Corporation's fiscal quarter, the directors of the Corporation would elect to receive all RSUs (or a combination of cash and RSUs) equivalent to the value of the respective directors' fees that would have otherwise been owing to them for the prior quarter, based on the directors' fee schedule approved by the Board on August 21, 2014.
+During fiscal 2018, as a cash conserving measure, the Board agreed that on a quarterly in arrears basis, and granted effective the last business day of the Corporation's fiscal quarter, the directors of the Corporation would elect to receive all RSUs (or a combination of cash and RSUs) equivalent to the value of the respective directors' fees that would have otherwise been owing to them for the prior quarter, based on the directors' fee schedule approved by the Board.
 The RSUs vest 100 percent 12 months following the date of grant and the deemed value of the RSUs is the most recent available estimate of the fair market value of the Corporation's common shares, but in no case more than three months prior to the date of grant.